ruizjorgealt/snippets-notes/README.md

 # snippets-notes
  Useful snippets of code and notes regarding various tools and methodologies.

-** I will keep updating regurarly.
+** I will keep updating regularly.